centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 ### Centreon Gorgone communication

-By default, ZMQ communications are secured, both external (with the poller) and internal (between gorgone processes).
+By default, ZMQ communications are secured; both external communications (with the poller) and internal ones (between gorgone processes).

 However, the gorgone HTTP API is unsecured by default.
-Only localhost can talk with gorgone but the communication is not done using SSL.
+Only localhost can talk with gorgone, but the communication does not take place using SSL.

 You can [configure SSL](https://github.com/centreon/centreon/blob/develop/centreon-gorgone/docs/modules/core/httpserver.md) in the **/etc/centreon-gorgone/config.d/40-gorgoned.yaml** file.